brk21/python-for-data-science/README.md

 I have named my environment `data_science1`, but you can name it whatever you want.
 Just be sure to use the same name in the code below each time.

+On the command line:

 ```bash
 conda create --name data_science1 python=3.6
 ```
 Then type `y` and press return/enter

-Now, activate your environment:
+Now, activate your environment (also command line):

 ```bash
 conda activate data_science1
 ```

 All of the Data Science Meetups I run will use Jupyter Notebooks to make it easy to play around with your code.
-To install jupyter notebooks and add your new python kernel to the options for those jupyter notebooks, run the code below.
+To install jupyter notebooks and add your new python kernel to the options for those jupyter notebooks, run the code below on your command line.
 ```bash
 pip install jupyter notebook
 python -m ipykernel install --user --name data_science1 --display-name "Python 3.6 (data_science1)"
 ```
-Install the additional packages needed for this tutorial.
+Install the additional packages needed for this meetup via the command line.
 Please note that the `-y` just prevents Anaconda from asking you to confirm.
 ```bash
 conda install -y requests
 conda install -y pandas